starcraftman/cogBot/README.md

 Note that the scheduler depends on the web/app.py to be running and accepting requests from the hooked sheets.
-The bot can be run without it locally, you just won't get notified when sheet changes.
+The bot can be run without it locally, you just won't get notified when sheet changes are made.

 See web/app.py for more details.

 ### Layout